Health Insurance for Full Time RVers: What You Need to Know in 2026

 Talk to Your Doctor

-First and foremost, you will need to speak with your doctor, dentist, and even the vet who cares for your pets.
+Before you leave, check in with your current doctor, dentist, and even the vet who cares for your pets.
 Make sure there are no medical reasons you might want to avoid travel at this time, and ask if there are any special steps you should take in order to be medically prepared for your RV trip.

 Carry Medical Documents